-Any trace information provided by the service is be placed in the Windows NT Event Viewer with the title Balancer.
-To enable tracing information, add the desired trace configuration property (i.e., one of the ooc.balancer.trace properties or one of the ooc.orb.trace properties) to the $hkey_local_machine$ NT registry key with a reg_sz value of at least 1.
+Any trace information provided by the service is be placed in the Windows Event Viewer with the title Balancer.
+To enable tracing information, add the desired trace configuration property (that is, one of the ooc.balancer.trace properties or one of the ooc.orb.trace properties) to the HKEY_LOCAL_MACHINE NT registry key with a REG_SZ value of at least 1.